fbpx

 8. Highlight Outdoor Living

 For many, the real magic of a vacation home is found outside.
 Whether your property overlooks a lake, forest, or ocean, design outdoor spaces that invite relaxation and enjoyment.
 Add shaded seating areas, outdoor dining tables, hammocks, or even a pool if space allows.
 Durable, weather-resistant furniture and lush landscaping will make the exterior as welcoming as the interior.
+Partnering with a landscaping company St Charles homeowners recommend can help bring that outdoor vision to life with ease and style.

 9. Keep Décor Light and Simple